-Groupe PSA had revealed back in 2016, it will make a comeback to the Indian market.
-Three years on the French carmaker’s plans are now bearing fruit – its plant in Hosur, Tamil Nadu has begun producing engines and transmissions for the brand, and its SUVs have been spied testing in the country.
-While the first model to be spotted in India recently was the DS7 Crossback SUV, the second model from the French car maker to be seen testing on Indian roads is the Citroen C5 Aircross SUV.
-When the PSA Group revealed that its return to the Indian market will be led by its Citroen brand, it also showcased the C5 Aircross here for the first time.
+Back in 2016, Groupe PSA had revealed that it will make a comeback to the Indian market.
+Now, four years down the line, the French carmaker’s plans are taking shape – its plant in Hosur, Tamil Nadu, has begun producing engines and transmissions for the brand, and its SUVs have been spied testing in the country.
+While the DS7 Crossback SUV was spotted testing in India last year, Groupe PSA will actually be bringing the Citroen C5 Aircross SUV to our market.
+The C5 Aircross was first showcased in the country in February 2019, when the PSA Group revealed that its return to the Indian market will be led by its Citroen brand.

 We tell you all you need to know about the what the SUV could mean our market:

 A good looking urban SUV, the C5 Aircross sports a split headlamp setup at the front, short overhangs at the front and rear, and typically chunky SUV-like styling.
 The high bonnet line and sweeping grille do lend it presence on the road.
 However the front-end may polarise potential customers.